Attention-deficit/hyperactivity disorder (ADHD)

 Assessment

 ADHD is a clinical diagnosis often made by collecting information from multiple sources including youth, caregivers, teachers, and for older youth, workplace supervisors.
 A history and physical assessment are obtained to rule out medical conditions and/or to better understand psychosocial factors that may be impacting symptoms.
 A screening for ADHD symptoms may be completed using a combination of a clinical interview and standardized rating scales.
 The intent is to determine if those symptoms are contributing to an individual’s social, emotional, behavioral, academic, or work challenges.
+While assessing the patient, it can also be beneficial to gather information on family history of ADHD.
+Families who have adults with untreated ADHD may need additional resources to best support their child’s treatment.

 Jack